How To

 • Working much below 70% may support strength endurance but will not facilitate hypertrophy and will not make you stronger!

 Not knowing in which region you are working is pointless.
-Furthermore, the ability to assess your 1RM for a given exercise, without actually having to lift that weight, has clear advantages in terms of safe practice, minimising the chance for injury and allowing those whose specific lifting technique may not yet support maximal repetitions to gain benefits.
+Furthermore, the ability to assess your 1RM for a given exercise, without having to lift that weight, has clear advantages in terms of safe practice, minimising the chance for injury, and allowing those whose specific lifting technique may not yet support maximal repetitions to gain benefits.

 Planning

-As a fitness component we can plan to generate measurable improvements in strength (as well as power or explosiveness) within 6 to 8 weeks.
+As a fitness component, we can plan to generate measurable improvements in strength (as well as power or explosiveness) within 6 to 8 weeks.
 It has been understood for some years now that there is a linear relationship between the number of repetitions to exhaustion with a given resistance and the % your 1RM.
 A convenient formula exists to allow us to make the calculation:

 Predicted IRM = Weight lifted ÷ (1.0278 - 0.0278x)